deriv-bots/deriv-bots/README.md

 - 📊 **Technical analysis engines** that decode market structure and volatility
 - 🧠 **Smart entry/exit logic** based on dynamic indicators and trend filters
 - 🔁 **Backtesting frameworks** for strategy validation and performance tuning
-- 🧲 **Telegram-integrated alert systems** for live trade signals and bot control
+- 🧲 **Integrated alert systems** for live trade signals and bot control

 ## 🧪 Optimization Philosophy